• Skip to primary navigation

 Each 17-gram (0.65 ounce) peanut butter oatmeal ball is about 75 calories.

-• One or two of these are great as a pre-workout snack.
+• One or two of these are great as a pre or post-workout snack.

 • Great for packing in lunch boxes for a healthy sweet treat.